 What information is needed for personalization?

 The case is clear that not only does personalization benefit the business but is expected by the customer and is quickly considered the norm when shopping online.
 This means if a business isn’t using personalization, they need to quickly start instituting measures.
+Branding with an e-commerce site comes with personalizing your brand and website.
 But what kind of information is needed to start this kind of system?

 There are four main types of data that is collected and used for personalization: